 Shearing Notes and Etiquette:

 Offer food and drink to your helpers and the shearer.
 Organize your flock and ask the shearer if they have a preference of the order for rams and ewes.
 If you need to take photos, let your shearer know this so that you can coordinate your movements for an easy work flow.
 Work with the shearer at their pace.
-Don’t hover, but do be ready to take the sheep as soon as it has been shorn.
-(It only takes 3-4 minutes to shear a sheep with electric blades.)
+Don’t hover, but do be ready to take the sheep and the fleece as soon as the shearing is complete.
+(It only takes 2-3 minutes to shear a sheep with electric blades.)
 Also be ready to help out if a sheep is thrashing or if they slip away before shearing is complete.

 The shearer will first discard the matted, dirty belly wool.
+This should be bagged separately from the prime wool.
 Wait until the shearer has completed the entire clip before stepping in to gather the fleece (pulling on the fleece while it is still attached can cause the sheep’s skin to stretch and risks cuts to both the sheep and the shearer).
 The shearer can hold the sheep in an immobilized position after the clip for easy vaccinations.
 Have the fleece bag ready, and know which sheep you will catch next.

 To make the sheep more comfortable, we return each one to the holding pen after it is shorn.
 This works particularly well with a small flock.
 For larger numbers of sheep, it may be more practical to turn the sheep out as they are shorn, though keep in mind that the last sheep left in the holding pen may be quite agitated while it is left alone.

 Finally, thank your shearer and tip them, especially if they have driven some distance to come to your farm, or if they have come over for just a few animals.